PaplomatasP/GeneSelector/README.md

 GeneSelector simplifies the complex task of biomarker discovery in scRNA-seq data.
 By merging DEGs, which signify genes with differential expression across different conditions or cell types, and HVGs, which highlight genes with substantial variability within a dataset, GeneSelector ensures a comprehensive analysis of gene expression patterns.
 This integration allows researchers to pinpoint genes that not only exhibit significant biological relevance but also demonstrate a high degree of variability, making them prime candidates for further investigation as potential biomarkers.

+### Dataset Description

+The dataset in its original form consists of a total of 8,346 glioblastoma proneural cells and 2,632 glioblastoma mesenchymal cells, as reported by Immucan.
+It comprises gene expression profiles for these cells, with the last column labeled "tag" indicating their subtype classification.
+This "tag" column assigns cells to one of two subtypes: "glioblastoma proneural subtype" or "glioblastoma mesenchymal subtype."
+This dataset is crucial for analyzing and differentiating between these two glioblastoma subtypes based on gene expression data, offering insights into disease heterogeneity and potential biomarker identification.

 ## Usage

 GeneSelector is a powerful tool for researchers seeking to uncover genes that play a crucial role in cellular processes and disease mechanisms.
 With its GA-based feature selection approach, GeneSelector empowers scientists to make informed decisions and advance our understanding of gene expression dynamics in single-cell RNA sequencing studies.